brycewray/hugo-site/content/posts/2022/06/accessibility-argument-tabs-spaces/index.md

 Since then, I've made sure that my links are underlined[^borders] and contrast sufficiently with whichever background they have at the time.
 While the former was fairly easy to achieve, I've taken pains to style **all** my site's text with sufficient contrast, in [both light and dark viewing modes](/posts/2019/09/thinking-dark-thoughts/).
 That applies to even the syntax highlighting in code segments.
 (The [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) is a page I've used *often*.)

-[^borders]: Technically, they're not *really* underlined.
-Instead, because HTML underlining often screws up the descenders on characters like *p* and *g*, I style my site's links to have **borders** underneath.
-The visual effect is the same.
+[^borders]: For a long time, they weren't *really* underlined.
+Instead, because HTML underlining often screwed up the descenders on characters like *p* and *g*, I styled my site's links to have **borders** underneath.
+The visual effect was the same.
+However, with wider browser support for several key CSS features --- such as *[text-underline-offset](https://developer.mozilla.org/en-US/docs/Web/CSS/text-underline-offset)*, *[text-decoration-thickness](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration-thickness)*, and *[text-decoration-skip-ink](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration-skip-ink)* --- it became possible for the underlines to be real again, simplifying overall styling (especially for dark mode).

 In fact, it's because of those code segments that I'm writing this.